bencardoen/DataCurator.jl/docs/src/recipe.md

-## A recipe using all/most of the possible features
+# A recipe using all/most of the possible features

+## Recipes

 First, a recipe is a plain text file, in TOML format, designed to be as human friendly as possible.

 We'll run through all, or most of the features you can use, with example TOML snippets.

-Any `recipe` needs 2 parts, the global configuration, and the actual template.
+Any `recipe` needs 2 parts
+- the global configuration
+- the actual template.

 The global configuration specifies **how** the template is applied, the template specifies the conditions/rules to apply, i.o.w. the **what** and **when**.